 - 27. MDE should continue evaluating and drafting regulatory options to address methane emissions from the natural gas distribution system. - 28.
-The STWG should support the experts at MDE and UMD who are developing air monitoring sites at landfills to determine how field data can improve the accuracy of methane emissions monitoring at point sources. - 29.
+The Scientific and Technical Working Group (STWG) should support the experts at MDE and the University of Maryland (UMD) who are developing air monitoring sites at landfills to determine how field data can improve the accuracy of methane emissions monitoring at point sources. - 29.
 MDE should consider including black carbon data in the state GHG inventory. - 30.
 The STWG's expert subgroup on livestock and animal feed should conclude their assessment of the feasibility of additives to cattle feed to reduce animal emissions of methane.